Tight Bounds for Sparsifying Random CSPs: Introduction

 \subsection{Background}

 Sparsification is a powerful algorithmic technique used to reduce the size of a combinatorial object while still providing strong theoretical guarantees on the similarity of the resulting sparsified object to the original object.
-Since its introduction in the seminal work of Bencz\'ur and Karger \cite{BK96} in the context of \emph{cut-sparsification} of graphs, sparsification has developed into a rich, multi-faceted field, with works studying various generalizations of cut sparsification like spectral sparsification \cite{BSS09, ST11}, hypergraph sparsification \cite{KKTY21a, KKTY21b, Lee23, JLS22}, and code sparsification \cite{KPS24, khanna2025efficient, brakensiek2025redundancy}, as well as algorithms for designing sparsifiers in restricted, sublinear models of computation like streaming and fully dynamic algorithms \cite{AGM12, AGM12b, KLMMS14, ADKKP16, khanna2024near}.
+Since its introduction in the seminal work of Bencz\'ur and Karger \cite{BK96} in the context of \emph{cut-sparsification} of graphs, sparsification has developed into a rich, multi-faceted field, with works studying various generalizations of cut sparsification like spectral sparsification \cite{BSS09, ST11}, hypergraph sparsification \cite{KKTY21a, KKTY21b, Lee23, JLS22}, sparsifying sums of positive semi-definite matrices \cite{basu2025sparsifying, hsieh2025sparsifying}, and code sparsification \cite{KPS24, khanna2025efficient, brakensiek2025redundancy}, as well as algorithms for designing sparsifiers in restricted, sublinear models of computation like streaming and fully dynamic algorithms \cite{AGM12, AGM12b, KLMMS14, ADKKP16, khanna2024near}.